wondrousWebWorks/burgersaurus-rex/testing.md

 - **Fix**

-    I removed the CSS styling, and used the `divisibleby` template tag to add the approprate class to menu items where the font colour requires changing in dark mode.
+    I removed the CSS styling, and used the `divisibleby` template tag to add the appropriate class to menu items where the font colour requires changing in dark mode.

 - **Verdict**